iftach21/Prov2Vec/README.md

 Our code split into our method pipeline:

-1. We first processed the data - creating the explenation by using API call to chatGPT 4o mini using this file `filename`.
+1. We first processed the data - creating the explenation by using API call to chatGPT 4o mini using this file `sentence_explanations_chatgpt.ipynb`.
 2. Then we took those explenation from step 1, and encoded it to vectors using couple of embeding models using this file `transformer_based_vector_creation.py`.
 3. Finaly, We used the embeding and did research and clustering done here `analysis_and_clustering.ipynb` and used it to extract the results.